 The Airmen's Stories - Sgt.
 T Andruszkow

-Born in Lwow on November 18th 1920, Tadeusz Andruszkow entered the Polish Air Force NCO's Training School at Bydgoszcz in 1936.
+Tadeusz Andruszkow was born in Lwow, Poland on 18th November 1920 and entered the Polish Air Force NCO Training School at Bydgoszcz in 1936.
 He qualified as a fighter pilot at Krosno in 1939, was posted to the 6th Air Force Regiment, Lwow and

 joined the 162nd Fighter Squadron.

-Andruszkow claimed a He111 destroyed on September 26th.
-On
+Andruszkow claimed a He111 destroyed on 26th September.

 the following morning he was shot down over Horsham and killed